Table of Contents

 Sometimes coffee brands will source their beans from farmers all over the world, which can give you a mixture of flavors and notes.
 This is known as blended coffee as different types of strains are mixed together.
 Blended coffee is produced all year round and typically costs less.

-You can get the best coffee for espresso machine that is either whole or ground and the only difference between the two is freshness.
+You can get the best coffee beans for the espresso machine that is either whole or ground and the only difference between the two is freshness.

 Pre-ground coffee doesn’t retain its freshness as well as whole beans.
 If you do buy pre-ground beans check the bag to see when the product was packaged to ensure you have a fresh batch.